spring-guides/gs-securing-web/README.ftl.md

     <@snippet path="src/main/java/hello/MvcConfig.java" prefix="initial"/>

-The `@EnableWebMvc` annotation configures much of Spring MVC.
-Meanwhile, the `addViewControllers()` method (overriding the method of the same name in `WebMvcConfigurerAdapter`) adds four view controllers.
+The `addViewControllers()` method (overriding the method of the same name in `WebMvcConfigurerAdapter`) adds four view controllers.
 Two of the view controllers reference the view whose name is "home" (defined in `home.html`), and another references the view named "hello" (defined in `hello.html`).
 The fourth view controller references another view named "login".
 You'll create that view in the next section.

 At this point, you could jump ahead to the _[Run the application](#run)_ section and run the application.
 The logout link won't work, but otherwise it's a functioning Spring MVC application.